freebsd/pkg/external/curl/docs/cmdline-opts/_ENVIRONMENT.md

 accesses the target URL through the proxy.

-The list of hostnames can also be include numerical IP addresses, and IPv6 versions should then be given without enclosing brackets.
+The list of hostnames can also include numerical IP addresses, and IPv6 versions should then be given without enclosing brackets.

 IP addresses can be specified using CIDR notation: an appended slash and